lukamircetic/Calendar-ToDo/README.md

 An app that allows you to set a to do list for specific days and toggle between them

+Please note that the login functionality is currently down, please use the app as a guest while I work to bring it back online, Thanks.
 Demo deployed at: http://calendartodo.surge.sh/